 These boater kits include; A Boater's Guide to Keeping Pollutants Out of the Water; Oil Absorbent Pillow to capture oil leaks and drips; a variety of informative Clean and Safe Boating Resources including the Environmental Boating Laws Every Recreational Boater Should Know the ABC's of Boating Law, among others.
 Depending on your region, we may also provide the Delta Clean Boating map and the San Francisco Bay Area Clean Boating Map.
 In addition, newly trained Southern California Dockwalkers will receive the new edition of the Southern California Boater's Guide.

 This program provides great benefits to Marinas and Yacht clubs.
-Click Here to view or download a PDF of the Dockwalker Program from the DBW website.
-To find out about future training classes or if you have any questions, please feel free to contact Vivian Matuk at (415) 904-6905 or by email to email@example.com.
+Click Here to see the 2018 Dockwalker Program Schedule from the DBW website or to register to participate. if you have any other questions, please feel free to contact Vivian Matuk at (415) 904-6905 or by email to email@example.com.

 Aquatic Invasive Species (AIS) Workshops